rishabroyc/3313_GroupTeal_StockProject/README.md

-## ✅ Backend Progress Summary (as of April 2)
+## ✅ Backend Progress Summary

-We’ve implemented a fully functional C++ backend for the stock trading platform.
+Implemented a fully functional C++ backend for the stock trading platform.
 It satisfies all SE3313A project requirements — including concurrency, persistent CSV-based storage, TCP socket communication, and multi-user interaction.

 ### Features